No Fake News Here. Your Website or App Content Can Get You Sued for Copyright Infringement, Unless It Complies with New Law

 Hopefully, you’ve never had to defend or remedy a copyright infringement claim.
 They’re usually very expensive – tens, if not hundreds of thousands of dollars or more, in legal fees and damages are not uncommon.
 (And, you likely not a billionaire businessman who can afford it).
 So, availing yourself and your Site of this safe harbor protection is essential and at $6.00, ridiculously cost-effective.

 These are not alternate facts.
-They’re what need to be done to build or keep the wall around your safe harbor able to stop illegal third party content use claims from crossing its border.
+They’re what needs to be done to build or keep the wall around your safe harbor able to stop illegal third party content use claims from crossing its border.